bpbond/R-data-picarro/R-data-picarro.md

 `dplyr` also allows you to work with remote, out-of-memory databases, using exactly the same tools, because it abstracts away *how* your data is stored.

-`dplyr` is **extremely fast**.
+`dplyr` is flexible and **extremely fast**.

 Verbs
 ========================================================

 `dplyr` provides functions for each basic *verb* of data manipulation.
-These tend to have analogues in base R, but use a consistent, compact syntax, and are very high performance.
+These almost all have analogues in base R, but use a consistent, compact syntax, and are very high performance.

 * `filter()` - subset rows; like `base::subset()`
 * `arrange()` - reorder rows; like `order()`